diksha10317/first-project/README.md

 # first-project
-This is a web development project tools used: HTML,CSS,Java Script,DOM
+This is a web development project.
+Tools used are : HTML,CSS,Java Script,DOM